UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 It also shows that the classifier made some mistakes; in particular, it classified {glue:text}`confu10` observations as benign when they were actually malignant, and {glue:text}`confu01` observations as malignant when they were actually benign.
-Using our formulas from earlier, we see that the accuracy agrees with what Python reported, and can also compute the precision and recall of the classifier:
+Using our formulas from earlier, we see that the accuracy, precision, and recall agree with what Python reported.

 ```{code-cell} ipython3
 :tags: [remove-cell]